-Can the Power Law Describe the "Entire" Release Curve?
+4.5.3.2 Can the Power Law Describe the "Entire" Release Curve?

-Based on the findings of Bunde et al. [84], one can also conceive that the entire, classical % release vs. time curves from devices of fractal geometry should also follow a power law with (a different) characteristic exponent.
-Although the power law has been extensively used for the description of the initial 60% of the release data, it has also been shown that the power law can describe the entire drug release profile of several experimental data [69].
-Typical examples of fittings of (4.11) to experimental data of drug release from HPMC matrices along with the estimates obtained for k and $\lambda$ are shown in Figures 4.8, 4.9, and 4.10 [69].
+Based on the findings of Bunde et al. [86], one can also conceive that the entire, classical % release vs. time curves from devices of fractal geometry should also follow a power law with (a different) characteristic exponent.
+Although the power law has been extensively used for the description of the initial 60% of the release data, it has also been shown that the power law can describe the entire drug release profile of several experimental data [71].
+Typical examples of fittings of (4.11) to experimental data of drug release from HPMC matrices along with the estimates obtained for k and $\lambda$ are shown in Figures 4.8, 4.9, and 4.10 [71].
 In all cases, the entire release profile was analyzed and the fitting results were very good.
-All these experimental results were explained [69] on the basis of the Bunde at al. [84] findings.
+All these experimental results were explained [71] on the basis of the Bunde et al. [86] findings.
 However, it will be shown below that the conclusion that the release rate follows a power law is accurate only for infinite problems.
 For problems in which the finite size is inherent, as happens to be the case in drug release studies, a power law is valid only in the initial stages of the release process.